LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    the data of the "ENUM" or "SET" field.

 .. note::
-   See the :ref:`searching-displaying` chapter for information about the ``-show`` parameter which is used throughout this section.
+   See the :ref:`database-interaction` chapter for information about the ``-show`` parameter which is used throughout this section.